radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/04-editor.md

 ### Metadata with several entities

-Defining a metadata with links to several entities is a way to create a new relation in the Brainwave data model.
+Defining a metadata with links to several entities is a way to create a new relation in the Identity Analytics data model.
 The following picture illustrates a new link called `acme_my_link` between an identity and an application.

 ![Metadata link with several entities](./images/metadata_several_entities.png "Metadata link with several entities")